DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/settings.md

 - Y-Axis: Amount of deformation.
 Value range: $[0.0, 1.0]$

 ### Radius
 Minimum / Maximum Impact Radius (in cm).
 It affects how many vertices can move (deform) in a single impact.
 The minimum size corresponds to a very low force impact and the maximum size corresponds to a very high force impact.
-You can visualize this using the "[*Debug Impact*](#debug)" setting.
+You can visualize this using the [``Debug Impact``](#debug) setting.

 ### Protection - Groups (V 2.1) {#protection-groups}
 This is an optional setting.
 You can protect a predefined zone (box) from deformation with protection boxes.
 By default only *ProtectionBoxComponents* that are **direct** children of the Deformable Mesh Component are taken into account.
 With this setting you can additionally take *ProtectionBoxComponents* into account, that are somewhere else in the component hierarchy.
 The groups are also defined inside the *ProtectionBoxComponents*.
 For more information see [Protection Box](../../advanced-guides/protectionbox.md).